 With My Photo Stream, iCloud automatically downloads the photos you take with your iPhone, iPad, or iPod touch to your PC, — and any photos you add to My Photo Stream are automatically available on your other devices set up with iCloud.
 You can also share photos and videos with just the people you choose, and invite friends to add their own photos, videos, and comments with iCloud Photo Sharing.

-Version 3.1 of iCloud Control Panel finally brings support for Windows 8.1, as well as the fact that signing into the iCloud Control Panel will now automatically sign you into Outlook, as well.
-You can use the iCloud Control Panel software in Windows 8.1 to view and manage your iCloud account, such as e-mails, bookmarks, photos, and more, as well as see the available storage space.
+The latest iCloud Control Panel version finally brings support for Windows 10, 8.1, as well as the fact that signing into the iCloud Control Panel will now automatically sign you into Outlook, as well.
+You can use the iCloud Control Panel software in Windows 10, 8.1 to view and manage your iCloud account, such as e-mails, bookmarks, photos, and more, as well as see the available storage space.
 Download it following the link from below.

 iCloud storage space

 Many iCloud users usually need more than the 5GB of storage space that they get when signing up.
 You can increase your storage plan, starting at 50GB for $0.99. if you’ve got many photos, videos and documents to store, then you should definitely consider upgrading your storage space.

 Here are the steps to follow to get more iCloud storage from your PC:

 - Open iCloud > navigate to Storage > View Account.

 - Enter your Apple credentials > Follow the on-screen instructions.

 - iCloud on Windows 10 is ‘Stuck on waiting for approval’

 - How to fix iCloud in Windows 10 if it’s not working